Chapter 172-121 WAC – Student Conduct Code

 (h) Explain possible penalties under the student conduct code.

-At the end of the prehearing conference, the CRO will either conduct or schedule a brief hearing with the respondent as set forth in this subsection or arrange for a meeting to take an admission of responsibility under WAC 172-121-118.
-If proper notice was given of the prehearing conference and the respondent fails to attend the conference, the CRO may either proceed with the brief hearing and decide the case based on the information available, or place a hold on the respondent’s academic records as described in WAC 172-121-080 until the respondent cooperates with the student conduct process.
+At the end of the prehearing conference, the CRO will either conduct or schedule a conduct review meeting with the respondent as set forth in this subsection or arrange for a meeting to take an admission of responsibility under WAC 172-121-118.
+If proper notice was given of the prehearing conference and the respondent fails to attend the conference, the CRO may either proceed with the conduct review meeting and decide the case based on the information available, or place a hold on the respondent’s academic records as described in WAC 172-121-080 until the respondent cooperates with the student conduct process.

 (6) Scheduling.
-A brief hearing may take place immediately following the prehearing conference or it may be scheduled for a later date or time, except that, in cases of sexual misconduct or interpersonal violence, a brief hearing cannot take place without first notifying the complainant/respondent of the hearing.
-If the brief hearing will be held at a later date or time, the CRO shall schedule the hearing and notify the respondent and, in the case of sexual misconduct or interpersonal violence, the complainant of the date, time, and place of the hearing.
+A conduct review meeting may take place immediately following the prehearing conference or it may be scheduled for a later date or time.
+If the conduct review meeting will be held at a later date or time, the CRO shall schedule the hearing and serve the respondent with a notice of the date, time, and place of the hearing.
 The CRO may coordinate with the parties to facilitate scheduling, but is not required to do so.
 The CRO has sole discretion as to whether to call witnesses.

-(7) If the respondent fails to appear at the brief hearing, the CRO may conduct the hearing without the respondent present.
+(7) If the respondent fails to appear at the conduct review meeting, the CRO may conduct the hearing without the respondent present.
 The CRO may also place a hold on the respondent’s academic records under WAC 172-121-080 until the respondent cooperates with the student conduct process.

 (8) Deliberation.
 After the hearing, the CRO shall decide whether the respondent violated the student conduct code based on a preponderance of the evidence and issue a decision within seven business days.